jwulf/joshwulf.com/content/blog/2020/02/just-say-no-to-loops-and-variables.md

 I believe that variables belong in the category of "things to avoid".

-I took on programming without variables, and there has only been case where the word `let` has left my mouth in the past two years:
+I took on programming without variables, and there has only been one case where the word `let` has left my mouth in the past two years:

 ```